-Are you looking to explore the most historical locations in Gatlinburg?
-US Ghost Adventures is just what you're looking for!
-We offer historical ghost tour all over the country!
-USGA will take you to all the historical locations you've always wanted to see!
+Are you ready to explore the most haunted and historical locations in Gatlinburg?
+A Gatlinburg Haunts ghost tour by US Ghost Adventures is just what you're looking for!
+We offer meticulously researched and authentic ghost tours all over the country!
+US Ghost Adventures will lead you on an unforgettable adventure to the iconic and haunted historical locations you've always wanted to visit!

 Gatlinburg, Tennessee, has one of the eeriest historical pasts around.
 Nestled in the Smokey Mountains, Gatlinburg first came to life in 1803 when William Ogle from Edgefield, South Carolina, found the spot where he wanted to settle permanently.
 Ogle prepared logs to build a cabin and went back to Edgewood to grab his family but died of malaria before he could get back.
 His widow and her brother, along with her daughter and son-in-law, made it back a few years later and built the cabin that still stands today.
 Folklore says that Ogle was a master pancake maker with a secret recipe he intended to use to open a restaurant.
 In order to guard his pancake recipe, it's believed he buried it in the cabin and came back in the afterlife to make sure no one finds it.